Responsive design is now the industry standard for web design. But it wasn’t always that way.

 Photo credit: Work & Co

 “One golden UX rule is that the more you expose things, the more likely users are to see and click on them,” said Memoria.
-“By exposing travel options right away on the Virgin America site, we were able to usher in a whole new type of responsive navigation.
+“By exposing travel options right away on the Alaska Airlines site, we were able to usher in a whole new type of responsive navigation.
 We were able to change the paradigm of a funnel flow, and make it easy to scroll through without endless back buttons and refreshes.”

 Delightfully Consistent Tone